mosa/MOSA-Project/Source/Docs/compiler-optimizations.rst

   Basic block reordering organizaze block of instructions to maximize the number of fall-through branches.

 Greedy Register Allocation
-  Greed Register Allocation is a form of register allocation that allocates registers based on live ranges and spill weights.
+  Greedy Register Allocation is a form of register allocation that allocates registers based on live ranges and spill weights.

 Long Expansion
-  Expands 64-bit instructions into 32-bit components for platforms without native 64-bit instructions.
+  Long expansion is the transformation of 64-bit instructions into 32-bit components for platforms without native 64-bit instructions.
+This may result in further optimization opportunities.

 Two Pass Optimizations
   This options causes the optimization stages to be executed again, possibility unlocked additional optimizations.